KusStar/react-native-fast-url/README.md

 Benchmark code in example: [bench.ts](./example/src/bench.ts)

-This library(Ada) significantly outperforms react-native-url-polyfill in terms of speed, fully embracing the WHATWG URL standard and Unicode Standards.
-However, it's essential to note that Ada's bundle size is larger compared to react-native-url-polyfill.
-The binary size of the Ada C++ library is approximately 500KB, while react-native-url-polyfill is a more compact 73.67KB.
+This library(Ada) significantly outperforms `react-native-url-polyfill` in terms of speed, fully embracing the WHATWG URL standard and Unicode Standards.
+However, it's essential to note that Ada's bundle size is larger compared to `react-native-url-polyfill`.
+The binary size of the Ada C++ library is approximately **500KB**, while `react-native-url-polyfill` is a more compact **73.67KB**.
 The choice between the two should be based on your specific requirements and preferences.

 ## Usage